tpeiler/aws-cybersecurity-threat-detection-ml/README.md

 # AWS Cybersecurity Threat Detection ML Pipeline

 Security-focused machine learning pipeline built on AWS to detect anomalous network traffic using SageMaker and XGBoost.
-Designed with production-grade controls including private VPC deployment, least-privilege IAM, encryption, and centralized logging.
+Designed with production-grade controls including private VPC deployment, least-privilege IAM, encryption, and centralized logging.This project reflects a security-first design philosophy where infrastructure decisions are driven by threat modeling rather than convenience.

 ## Why This Project Matters